We are stoked to finally have the season underway!

 Our mountains will look slightly different but our passion for winter is just as strong as ever and we’re doing everything we can to make sure it’s an epic season.

-We’ve answered some questions that many of you have below but if there’s anything else you’d like to ask us, please flick through an email to firstname.lastname@example.org.
+We’ve answered some questions that many of you have about the 2020 season below but if there’s anything else you’d like to ask us, please flick through an email to firstname.lastname@example.org.

-- Increased cleaning especially in high-traffic areas and surfaces
+- We'll be increasing cleaning especially in high-traffic areas and surfaces

-We continue to follow the government and Ministry of Health’s guidelines.
+We will continue to follow the government and Ministry of Health’s guidelines this winter.
 You can find out more here – www.covid19.govt.nz

 Scheduled Opening Dates